Skip to content

 11.8.2 Algorithm Characteristics

-Bucket sort is suitable for processing very large data volumes.
-For example, if the input data contains 1 million elements and system memory cannot load all the data at once, the data can be divided into 1000 buckets, each bucket sorted separately, and then the results merged.
+Bucket sort is suitable for processing very large datasets.
+For example, suppose the input contains 1 million elements, and limited memory prevents the system from loading all of them at once.
+In that case, the data can be divided into 1000 buckets, each bucket can be sorted separately, and the results can then be merged.

 • Whether bucket sort is stable depends on whether the algorithm for sorting elements within buckets is stable.